graphql-hive/graphql-conf-2025-gateway-workshop/presenter/slides.md

 <!--
 - EDFS to the rescue!
-- Why are Event-Driven Federated Subscriptions such a game changer for real-time features?
-- Well, traditional subscriptions simply don't scale well beyond a single instance
-- EDFS solves this by using message brokers like NATS, Kafka, or Redis
+- It solves all of the traditional issues we talked about by using message brokers like NATS, Kafka, or Redis
 - Starting v2, Hive Gateway's pubsub has built-in adapters making setup with any of these message brokers easy
 - Perfect for real-time features that need to scale to thousands of users!
 - Here's a cool feature: with EDFS, you can emit only the keys of a type and the gateway will resolve the rest of the fields
-- For example, our Post type has an "id" key - you can publish a message to NATS "postAdded" subject containing only the "id" field, but request more fields in the subscription query
+- For example, our Post type has an "id" key - you can publish a message to NATS "postAdded" subject containing only the "id" field, but request more fields in the GraphQL subscription query
 - The gateway will intelligently resolve any other fields provided in the GraphQL subscription query, fetching data from the appropriate subgraphs as needed
 -->